 Houston Fire Museum Showcases History with Fun for Kids

-The Houston Fire Museum is located in the Midtown area of Houston.
+The Houston Fire Museum is in the Midtown area of Houston.
 This historic building dates back to 1898.
-The oldest fire house in Houston, it was designed by Olle J. Lorehn.
-It was opened for business as an active fire station in 1899 and has an official historical medallion on the exterior of the building.
+The oldest firehouse in Houston, it was designed by Olle J. Lorehn.
+It was opened for business as a fire station in 1899 and has an official historical medallion on the exterior of the building.

 Fire Station #7 was the name assigned to the building.
 Visitors to this museum can learn about the history of fire fighting in the early days of Houston.
 There are many old photos along with printed information on the walls relating to those times.

-This is what was posted on one of them.
+Read below what is posted on one of them.

 The first settlers came to the Houston area in 1822 and founded a small community called Frosttown.
 The site of the town was near the present day intersection of McKee and Race Streets.
 In 1836, with the war for independence in Texas over and a new republic born, two brothers Augustus and John Allen, began surveying and platting the future site of the city of Houston.
 Within a year, General Sam Houston, the first president of the Republic of Texas, signed an act authorizing Houston to incorporate and named Houston the new capital of the Republic.”